count-null/sat-bounty/README.md

 # sat-bounty
 A self-hosted audience polling engine powered by Bitcoin

-MVP is something like Bitcoinaudible.com/vote
+MVP is something like [Bitcoin Audible's vote page](https://bitcoinaudible.com/vote/)

 A WordPress integration using BTCpayserver plugin would probably get the most action.